MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/index.rst

 For background, theory and design of LBM technology, see the reference `publication`_.

 Currently, inputs to this pipeline are limited to `ScanImage`_ tiff files.

+See the `README`_ for pipeline requirements and algorithms.

 Requirements
 ------------